Playbook users report 15% more sales reps achieving annual quota, compared to non-adopters. (HubSpot)

 Step #8: Never Stop Improving

-Yes, your B2B sales playbook should be able to withstand the test of time, but that doesn’t mean it is set in stone.
+Yes, your B2B sales playbooks should be able to withstand the test of time, but that doesn’t mean it is set in stone.
 Ideally, the criteria for your sales playbook should be conditioned for growth within your sales team over time.
-Additionally, set aside time monthly To measure the performance of sales messaging your sales team is leveraging inside your sales playbook in order to continually refine your sales ready messaging to continually improve lead to conversion rates
+Additionally, set aside time monthly To measure the performance of sales messaging your sales team is leveraging inside your sales strategy playbook in order to continually refine your sales-ready messaging to continually improve lead to conversion rates

-You should focus on developing the core, evergreen strategies and approach.
+You should focus on developing the core, evergreen strategies and approaches.
 However, don’t be too rigid, and make slight messaging changes along the way, staying in line with the goal.

 As long as you are making decisions that are goal-oriented, and as long as you are doing them in a pre-planned way, you are good.
 If you notice something is hurting sales, ditch it.
 On the other hand, if you notice that a slight tweak in your sales letters made a significant response boost, include it in your playbook.